Ascent Of The Amazon Logo

 Water or Gold

-October 25, 2016 by Pete
+October 25, 2016 by Casey

 I could clearly see the sand banks of Jurura that the seasonal low water levels had exposed.
 The calm dark waters of the Nhamundá river reflected the blisteringly hot sun and deep blue cloudless sky, while in the foreground sprawled the lush greens of the jungle.
 Several times I had walked to this point contemplating and … Read more »